course-details-portlet

 • simulate models and solve real-world problems by means of appropriate choice of AI methods

-• use AI methods in the implementation of cyber-physical systems
+• use AI methods for cyber-physical systems

 Competence